blacksmithgu/obsidian-dataview/docs/docs/queries/dql-js-inline.md

 what you can do with it, see the [API documentation](../../api/code-reference), or the [API examples](../../api/code-examples).

+!!! attention "Advanced usage"
+    Writing Javascript queries is a advanced technique that requires understanding in programming and JS.
+Please be aware that JS Queries have access to your file system and be cautious when using other peopless' JS Queries, especially when they are not publicy shared through the Obsidian Community.

 ## Inline Dataview JS

 Similar to the query language, you can write JS inline queries, which let you embed a computed JS value directly.
 You